 - Memory impairment

-- Sudden changes in mood or behaviors
+- Anxiety and other sudden changes in mood or behaviors

 - A decline in socialization

 - Talking about reducing their use of the substance but not doing so

 - Exhibiting withdrawal signs when unable to take the medication

 Symptoms of benzodiazepine use tend to mimic many other conditions.
 Some of the symptoms of benzodiazepine abuse are the same as the conditions the medication is meant to treat.
 For example, according to a study published in the American Psychological Association, those who safely stop the use of benzos after 6 months were able to experience a reduction of anxiety.
 On the other hand, those who remained on these drugs experienced the worsening of the anxiety symptom.